Our Diploma Programme (DP) is a challenging two-year course for 16–19-year-olds that is the gold standard of international education.

-- Six subjects: three at Higher Level and three at Standard Level
+- Studying six courses from six subject areas: three at Higher Level (HL) and three at Standard Level (SL)

 - Creativity, Action, Service (CAS) activities